GitW1n/GitW1n/README.md

 ## Areas of Interest
 - **Web Development**: I'm fascinated by creating dynamic and responsive web applications using technologies like Python, HTML, CSS, JavaScript, and frameworks such as Electron and Node.js.

-- **OpenCV**: I have a keen interest in computer vision and image processing.
-Using OpenCV, I experiment with various projects to analyze and manipulate images and videos.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=GitW1n&layout=compact)

 ### Skills